Workplace Accidents: Is Fear Stopping You From Speaking Up?

 Workplace Culture

-Particularly in businesses with tight deadlines or a focus on productivity, workers could feel pressured to “tough it out” and not disrupt operations.
-This attitude might make people hesitant to report injuries, particularly minor ones that could worsen with time.
+Workers in businesses with tight deadlines or a focus on productivity may feel pressured to “tough it out” and avoid disrupting operations.
+This attitude may make people hesitant to report injuries.

 Guilt or Embarrassment

 Shame or guilt are significant factors to take into account.
-Particularly if it happened while they were performing their normal responsibilities, staff members may blame themselves for the event.
+Employees may blame themselves for what happened, especially if it happened while they were doing their normal jobs.
 Out of shame, they could downplay their injuries or decide against reporting them at all.

 Lack of Awareness